blogtitle/blogsources/content/post/web-security-2-xss.md

 * Every time the user agent(usually a browser) requests a resource in the scope of the cookie it also sends the cookie along;
 * When the server receives a requests it will lookup the cookie in the database and respond based on the user permissions.

 The server might not use a database but might decide to sign the cookie somehow to recognize the user later.
-Moreover some applications might use auth tokens instead of cookies.
+Moreover some applications might use authorization tokens instead of cookies.
 For the purpose of this post you can just assume that the JavaScript code running in a web application where the user is authenticated can do everything the user could.
 This is because cookies will be sent with every request and the other tokens can be retrieved by JavaScript at any time.

 This means that **developers have to be very careful with which code they allow to execute** in the context of their applications.